Surf Spot Guide to South Africa

 Some of the more popular breaks in the Cape Peninsula include Llandudno, Noordhoek, Dunes, Muizenburg, Big Bay, Dungeons and Long Beach.
 That being said, there are many other, less publicised surf spots that prove a heck of a good time!

 Llandudno is a beach break situated just outside of the Cape City Bowl.
 It offers crystal clear wedging barrels that break predominantly right but has some A-frame breaks in the middle of the beach.
-This surf spot gets crowded in the summer months, and is quieter in winter months.
+This wave gets crowded in the summer months, and is quieter in winter months.

 Another world-class wedging beach break that is not for the faint-hearted.
 Noordhoek breaks shallow and it is heavy.